 In an effort to help alleviate the growing over-demand of the Florida Aquifer, the City of Oviedo operates with water restriction requirements, as well as educates the public on ways to conserve water.

 Although it may at times be somewhat of an inconvenience to residents, watering restrictions are not imposed without an extreme cause or need.
 Everyday, more and more demand is placed on the Florida Aquifer system to supply more and more water to the residents of Florida.
-If left unchecked and unregulated, the Aquifers underneath the Florida soil would be exhausted to the point of running out of fresh water and causing salt water intrusion.
+If left unchecked and unregulated, the Florida Aquifer would be exhausted to the point of running out of fresh water and causing salt water intrusion.

 Portions of this section have been reproduced with permission from the St. Johns River Water Management District.